RedTurtle/redturtle.video/README.txt

 We strongly suggest you to use ``redturtle.video`` only when:

 * The simple use of ``collective.flowplayer`` if not enough (you don't like to upload a "File" that magically became a Video?
 You need remote video support?
-You need a real new plone content type to make Collections?)
+You need a real new Plone content type to make Collections?)
-* The use of `Plumi`__ suite is "too much" (you don't need a full video site, just a simple video support inside you CMS)
+* The use of `Plumi`__ suite is "too much" (you don't need a full video site, just a simple video support inside your CMS)
 * You need to have Video as real CMS contents, not only use them embedded in document text (a task that you can reach easily using `collective.embedly`__)